 This block has the GT Input clock buffers and generates USRCLK and USRCLK2 for GTs.
-In case of TX buffer bypass, Mixed-mode clock manager (MMCM) is part of this module which generates the required output clocks based on TX/RXOUTCLK.
+In cases where the TX buffer is bypassed, a Mixed-mode clock manager (MMCM) generates the required output clocks based on TX/RXOUTCLK.

-In HDMI, along with generating USRCLK and USRCLK2, this block also produces video clock1 and differential and single-ended TX Transition Minimized Differential Signaling (TMDS) CLK as per requirement of the HDMI 1.4/2.0 Transmitter Subsystem LogiCORE IP Product Guide (PG235) [Ref 17] and HDMI 1.4/2.0 Receiver Subsystem LogiCORE IP Product Guide (PG236) [Ref 18].
+In HDMI, along with generating USRCLK and USRCLK2, this block also produces video clocks and differential and single-ended TX Transition Minimized Differential Signaling (TMDS) CLK as per requirement of the HDMI 1.4/2.0 Transmitter Subsystem LogiCORE IP Product Guide (PG235) [Ref 18] and HDMI 1.4/2.0 Receiver Subsystem LogiCORE IP Product Guide (PG236) [Ref 19].
 It also buffers the RX TMDS CLK and forwards it as differential and single-ended clocks for generic use.

 Note: The video clock maximum frequency is 297 MHz across all transceiver types except GTPE2 which is maxed at 148.5 MHz.
 This means GTPE2 cannot support video formats with video clocks > 148.5 MHz.
-For example, it cannot support 4Kp 60Hz at 2 PPC because it requires 297 MHz video clock.
-4Kp 60Hz can be supported at 4 PPC because the video clock it requires is only 184.5 MHz.
-For more information on HDMI clocking requirements, see the "Clocking" sections of HDMI 1.4/2.0 Transmitter Subsystem LogiCORE IP Product Guide (PG235) [Ref 17] and HDMI 1.4/2.0 Receiver Subsystem LogiCORE IP Product Guide (PG236) [Ref 18].
+For more information on HDMI clocking requirements, see the "Clocking" sections of HDMI 1.4/2.0 Transmitter Subsystem LogiCORE IP Product Guide (PG235) [Ref 18] and HDMI 1.4/2.0 Receiver Subsystem LogiCORE IP Product Guide (PG236) [Ref 19].